 Bayesian Optimization is a probabilistic method for hyperparameter tuning that uses data-driven priors to predict the best set of hyperparameters to evaluate next.
 This method works by building a surrogate model of the objective function that captures the expected performance of different hyperparameters.
 The surrogate model is then iteratively updated based on the results of each evaluation to predict the next set of hyperparameters to evaluate.

-Genetic Algorithms are a of optimization algorithms that mimic the process of natural selection to search for the best set of hyperparameters.
-This method involves a population of potential solutions and iteratively breeding them to create better and better solutions.
+Genetic Algorithms are a family of optimization algorithms that mimic the process of natural selection to search for the best set of hyperparameters.
+This method involves creating a population of potential solutions and iteratively breeding them to create better and better solutions.
 The genetic algorithm works by applying mutation, crossover, and selection algorithms to evolve the population of solutions over time.

 Overall, these methods provide a variety of options for hyperparameter tuning, each with its own strengths and weaknesses.
 By carefully analyzing the performance of different hyperparameters and testing different methods for optimization, data scientists can improve the accuracy and efficiency of their machine learning models, driving better business outcomes.